Dipan-Khatri/SOC-Incident-Response-Playbook/incident-report.md

 ## 🎯 Conclusion

-The alert successfully identified suspicious login activity.
+The alert successfully identified and validated suspicious authentication activity consistent with a brute-force attack.
 This simulation demonstrates how SOC analysts detect, investigate, and respond to brute-force attacks using SIEM tools like Splunk.

 ---